 ‘We cannot determine how the prisoners received a 9mm pistol but if we find any accomplices they will be punished severely.’

-All three escapees were facing the real prospect of the death penalty as serious drug trafficking
+All three escapees were facing the real prospect of the death penalty for serious drug offences

 The three escaped prisoners were all facing serious criminal charges involving large quantities of drugs which would have made them eligible for the death sentence which has been increasingly imposed on drug kingpins at the higher echelons as the drug war reaches a new level of fury in Thailand with record volumes of drugs flooding the kingdom and huge numbers being incarcerated.

-American and his Thai wife arrested this July in Pattaya for drug dealing after police operation
+American and his Thai wife arrested this July in Pattaya for drug dealing after a police sting operation

-Mr Noi, the 41 year old Thai drug dealer was facing charges of being in possession of over 200,000 methamphetamine pills and 100 ecstasy pills while the 39 American, Bert Allen Helmut and his 31-year-old Thai wife Sirinapha Wisetrit were arrested in the Bang La Mung area of Pattaya on July 13th last after police officers staged a sting operation in which the couple sold 10 grams of crystal methamphetamine.
+Mr Noi, the 41-year-old Thai drug dealer was facing charges of being in possession of over 200,000 methamphetamine pills and 100 ecstasy pills while the 39 American, Bart Allen Helmut and his 31-year-old Thai wife Sirinapha Wisetrit were arrested in the Bang La Mung area of Pattaya on July 13th last after police officers staged a sting operation in which the couple sold 10 grams of crystal methamphetamine.

-Police had been monitoring the activities of the couple for months in the resort city and then launched a raid on their apartment leading to their arrest and follow on charges for drug trafficking, an offence in Thailand with has severe legal consequences.
+Police had been monitoring the activities of the couple for months in the resort city and launched a raid on their apartment

-Police found 1 kg of drugs, a gun with ammunition and over ฿200,000 in cash in the July raid
+Police found 1 kg of drugs, a gun with ammunition and over ฿200,000 in cash at the couple’s condo

-After his violent and cowardly knife attack on the court officer yesterday which constitutes attempted murder, we also now know that he is a dangerous individual capable of any action against those who stand in his way.
+After his violent and cowardly knife attack on the court officer yesterday which constitutes attempted murder, we also now know he is a deranged man capable of any action against those who stand in his way.

 + American drug gangster escapes from custody in Pattaya with Thai wife in armed prison break with a Thai man also facing the death penalty.
 Police officer injuredhttps://www.thaiexaminer.com/thai-news-foreigners/2019/11/05/court-prison-escape-pattaya-american-drig-dealer-thai-wife-police-officer-bert-allen-helmus/James Morris reports from Pattaya